microsoft/AI_Agents_Hackathon/docs/index.md

 ## Prizes and Categories 🏅

 Projects will be evaluated by a panel of judges, including Microsoft engineers, product managers, and developer advocates.
-Judging criteria will include innovation, impact, technical usability, and alignment with corresponding hackathon category.
+Judging criteria will include innovation, impact, technical usability, and alignment with the corresponding hackathon category.

 Each winning team in the categories below will receive a prize. 💸